-What was your biggest challenge of the last year and what did you learn from it?
+What was your biggest challenge of the last year?

 Think of a colleague who you are working with right now who you value and respect.
 Who are they and why did you pick them?
 And don't forget to @mention them so they see it!

-Who’s the best boss you have ever worked with, why were they so good and what did you learn from them?
+Who's the best boss you have ever worked with, why were they so good and what did they teach you?